 MTHFR – Methylation & The Weight Loss Link.

 Commonly many end up MTHFR positive, and when addressed, these clients start to see significant changes in their overall health and weight for the first time.

 What is MTHFR?

-component of the one-carbon metabolism pathway; or more commonly known as the methylation process and studies now show MTHFR polymorphism play a significant role in the bodies metabolic factors.
+This enzyme is a component of the one-carbon metabolism pathway; or more commonly known as the methylation process and studies now show MTHFR polymorphism play a significant role in the bodies metabolic factors.

 WHAT conditions are associated with methylation?